WICG/turtledove/FLEDGE.md

 `selectedbuyerAndSellerReportingId` for bids that provided a value.

 One use for these reporting IDs is to facilitate deals (private marketplace) in Protected Audience auctions.
 Here's a couple examples of using the reporting IDs to convey deals used in bids.
-In these examples, the ‘s’ prefix might be used to connote seat
+In these examples, the 's' prefix might be used to connote seat
-ID and the ‘d’ prefix might connote deal ID.
+ID and the 'd' prefix might connote deal ID.

 If the same seat ID is always presented for bids on an ad:
 ```
 joinAdInterestGroup({...
   'ads': [{renderURL: Ad1URL,
-           buyerReportingId: ‘buyerInfo123’,
+           buyerReportingId: 'buyerInfo123',
-           buyerAndSellerReportingId: ‘s456’,
+           buyerAndSellerReportingId: 's456',
-           selectableBuyerAndSellerReportingIds: [ ‘d123’, ‘d234’, ‘d345’ ],
+           selectableBuyerAndSellerReportingIds: [ 'd123', 'd234', 'd345' ],
   ...})
 ```
 If different seat IDs are presented for bids on an ad:
 ```
 joinAdInterestGroup({...
   'ads': [{renderURL: Ad1URL,
-           buyerReportingId: ‘buyerInfo123’,
+           buyerReportingId: 'buyerInfo123',
-           selectableBuyerAndSellerReportingIds: [ ‘d123s456’, ‘d234s567’, ‘d345s567’ ],
+           selectableBuyerAndSellerReportingIds: [ 'd123s456', 'd234s567', 'd345s567' ],
   ...})
 ```